rubygarage/shopapp-shopify-android/README.md

-# Shopify Provider for ShopApp for Android
+# Shopify Provider for ShopApp Android

 Shopify provider for ShopApp for Android.
 ShopApp is an application that turns a Shopify-based store into a mobile app.
 ShopApp syncs with Shopify store and transfers a product catalog and user data to a mobile app.